ahmadajmi/CSS-Grid-Layout/README.md

 **Grid Cell**

 The smallest unit of the grid that can be referenced when positioning grid lines.
 It is the space between two adjacent row and two adjacent column grid lines, or the space between 4 grid lines.

-**Grid Item**

-Grid items are the child elements of the grid container, and the contents of the grid container consists of zero or more grid items.

 **Grid Area**